lokalise/node-lokalise-api/docs/additional_info/webhook_events.md

 # Webhook events

-If you're working with [webhook events](https://developers.lokalise.com/docs/webhook-events), you take take advantage of the typings from our Node SDK.
+If you're working with [webhook events](https://developers.lokalise.com/docs/webhook-events), you can take advantage of the typings from our Node SDK.

 For example, when processing `project.key.added` event: